 There is now a minivan service direct from Bangkok to the Erawan National park which you can book online.
 Travelling direct by minivan means avoiding needing to first travel to Kanchanaburi and then wait in the bus station for a local bus service to take you to the national park.
-Bear in mind also that most of the minivan services departing from the centre of Bangkok arrive at North minivan station in Kanchanaburi which is over 20 km from Kanchanaburi bus station.
+Bear in mind also that most of the minivan services departing from the centre of Bangkok arrive at the Northern minivan station in Kanchanaburi which is over 20 km from Kanchanaburi bus station.

 Bus Times to Erawan National Park